Funai: VHS videotape

 The decline of VHS videotape began with the introduction to market of the DVD format in 1997.
 Funai continued to manufacture VHS tape recorders into the early part of the 21st century, mostly under the Emerson, Magnavox, and Sanyo brands in China and North America.
-In July 2016, Funai ceased production of VHS equipment, the last known company in the world to do so, after poor sales of its last VCR/DVD player combos.
+In July 2016, Funai, the last known company in the world still producing VHS equipment, ended production after disappointing sales of its final VCR/DVD player combos.